 QardioCore is a nice bit of kit but fairly expensive.
 Its particularly suited for people with increased health risk caused by family predisposition, history of heart attacks or strokes, high blood pressure, high cholesterol, diabetes and excess weight.

-Much has already been said about Apple Watch Series 4.
+Much has already been said about the Apple Watch.
 With each passing year, the device is edging closer to becoming your must-have health guardian.
-In addition to other hardware and design improvements, the latest iteration comes with fall detection, irregular heart rate alerts, low/high heart rate alerts and more.
-The biggest surprise of all, though, was the inclusion of an FDA-approved ECG sensor.
+In addition to other hardware and design improvements, Series 4 and 5 come with fall detection, irregular heart rate alerts, low/high heart rate alerts and more.
+Then there is, of course, the FDA-approved ECG sensor.

 Readings are on-demand.
 To take a measurement simply rest your finger against the digital crown while wearing the watch.
 This creates a closed circuit between the digital crown and the sensor on the back.
 Built in electrodes will then work to detect electrical impulses from the heart.

 It takes just 30 seconds for a pulse waveform to be generated.
 You’ll get a full report and the app will let you know if your heart rhythm is normal or there are issues.
 There is also a PDF with all the info so you can forward the info on to your doctor.